artech-git/apollo/content/posts/asref_borrow_deref.md

     }
 }
 ```
-Interestingly this time we borrow both of our types as mutable reference `&mut str`
+Interestingly, this time we borrow both of our types as mutable references `&mut str`.

-By now Iam hoping this would have bought some clarity regarding how `AsRef` & `AsMut` trait could be used, but the real power of these trait lies in flexibility regarding how they can be used
+By now, I am hoping this has brought some clarity regarding how the `AsRef` and `AsMut` traits can be used.
+The real power of these traits lies in their flexibility regarding how they can be used.

-Pay attention to how `AsRef` & `AsMut` are totally independent of each other, meaning they don't have any associated type dependency or super trait requirement unlike we previously saw for `Borrow`, `BorrowMut`, `Deref` & `DerefMut` traits, Hence we are given complete flexibity in regards how one Concrete type could be cheaply converted into another type, let's understand this explnation through a example
+Pay attention to how `AsRef` and `AsMut` are totally independent of each other, meaning they don't have any associated type dependency or super trait requirement, unlike what we previously saw for the `Borrow`, `BorrowMut`, `Deref`, and `DerefMut` traits.
+Hence, we are given complete flexibility in how one concrete type can be cheaply converted into another type.
+Let's understand this explanation through an example.

-let's think of a situation where you wish to convert a books type `Book` into some primitive representation such `&str` but as a immutable borrow only & also as `Vec<String>` but as a mutable reference.
+Let's think of a situation where you wish to convert a book type `Book` into some primitive representation such as `&str` as an immutable borrow only, and also as `Vec<String>` as a mutable reference.
 ```rust
 struct Book {
     title: String,